 Blagaj Tekija Monastery is on the River Buna surrounded by dramatic mountain views.
 Visitors can tour the inside of the monastery.
 Everyone enjoys the cool fresh water, warm sun, and blue skies.
 It’s very peaceful.

 We had a leisurely lunch at Restaurant Vrelo on the river bank across from the monastery.
-Since it’s off-season, it was uncrowded.
+It’s off-season, so it was uncrowded.

 After lunch we headed to Počitelj, a stepped Ottoman-Era Fortress village.
 It’s a magic place.
 We climbed the steps passing interesting medieval houses and pomegranate bushes to Počitelj Fortress.
 At the top, we scrambled up the narrow tower to unbelievable views across the village and River Neretva!

 The view is “dominated by Haji Alija Bakr-Baba’s Mosque, the mekteb (primary school), imaret (kitchen), medresa (high school), hamam (public baths), han (public inn), and sahat-kula (clock-tower)”.
-The “dominant residential structure in the village is Gavrakanpetanović House, which has hosted thousands of artists and cultural actors from all over the world at the International Art Colony”.
+The “dominant residential structure in the village is Gavrakanpetanović House, which has hosted thousands of artists and actors from all over the world at the International Art Colony”.
 Since then, many of the artists have moved away.

 Kravice Falls, Trebižat River

 Kravice Falls on the Trebižat River was the next stop.
 Hidden in the Balkan Mountains southwest of Mostar, the Falls form a “natural amphitheater”.
 For its “amazing beauty and untouched nature, it’s protected as a natural rarity”.
 In the summer, the waterfalls are a popular swimming hole and picnic area.
 They’re at their best in early spring.

 Wine Cellar Begić